tejaspatel-jt/my-another-mvc-web-app/README.md

 # my-another-mvc-web-app

+## 24feb25_136pm - swagger on app's root url
+- swagger is configured to To serve the Swagger UI at the app's root on `https://localhost:7211/`
+- returned success as token in `login` endpoint.

 ## 24feb25_1237pm - UserDbContext Migration and api not being hit issue solved
 - created `UserDbContext` with primary constructor and added dummy data for seeding with `OnModelCreating` method.
 - Done data migration for new User DB and resolved migration errror as having multiple db context within same project.